FAQs - General

 4. I suspect my child has some special needs – I’m not sure if I should go for diagnosis.
 Can you help?

 Yes, we can.
 We are here to prepare children for learning and help them learn.
 Regardless of the diagnosis, if a child faces challenges in learning, the child needs help and should be helped.
 We ask that you give us some time to know your child, to understand your child in different environments, so that we can help to identify the areas that your child is facing challenges in.
-Then, we meet you to put in place an Individualized Education Plan (IEP) for your child and commence an intervention programme.
+Then, we meet you to for a consultation on how to help your child.

 If need be, we can refer you to our professional partners for assessment and diagnosis.
 However, the final decision to go for assessment and diagnosis lies with you, the parents.